dboddie-canonical-work/disgorged-docs/snapcraft-top-level-metadata.md

 Examples: `'1'`, `'1.2'`, `'1.2.3'`, `git` (will be replaced by a `git describe` based version string)

-<h2 id="heading--plugs-and-slots-for-an-entire-snap">Plugs and slots for an entire snap</h2>
+<h2 id="snapcraft-top-level-metadata-heading--plugs-and-slots-for-an-entire-snap">Plugs and slots for an entire snap</h2>

 Plugs and slots for an [interface](supported-interfaces.md) are usually configured per-app or per-daemon within *snapcraft.yaml*.
 See [Snapcraft app metadata](snapcraft-app-and-service-metadata.md) for more details.
 However, `snapcraft.yaml` also enables global *plugs* and *slots* configuration for an entire snap: